Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 .. figure:: img/typed_gdscript_code_completion_dynamic.png)
    :alt: code completion options for dynamic

 This is due to dynamic code.
-Godot cannot know what node or value type you're passing to the function.
+Pandemonium cannot know what node or value type you're passing to the function.
 If you write the type explicitly however, you will get all public methods and variables from the node: